kaarthis/Projects/prd/security/custom-credential-provider.md

 ## Proposal

+**ACR**

+The contents of this PRD will treat ACR as explicitly out of scope.
+ACR custom domains is not out yet; additionally, ACR being a first class experience in Azure can likely have a different experience than what is laid out here for BYO credential provider.

+If a customer tries to pass any binaries that mess with the `acr-credential-provider`, those PUTs will be **rejected**.

 **Implementation Overview:**

 This feature enables customers to configure custom kubelet credential providers on AKS clusters through a three-step process: